Carlo Acutis: Funeral and enshrinement

-His parents brought home his body to lie in repose, and people came to pay their last respects for four days.
+His parents brought his body home to lie in repose, and people came to pay their last respects for four days.
 A crowd of strangers attended his funeral, including young people who had abandoned the Church, and those who returned for a memorial Mass three months later.

 It was Acutis's final wish to be buried in Assisi.
 On 6 April 2019, his body was brought to the Sanctuary of the Spoliation and venerated at its final resting place.
 Overnight, the procession stopped at the Cathedral of San Rufino and the diocesan choir sang a Non io, ma Dio, ("Not me, but God"), a hymn especially composed for the occasion by Marco Mammoli.

 While Acutis's body may appear incorrupt behind the glass of his casket, it is actually encased in wax moulded to look like his final appearance – a common style of presenting saints' bodies so pilgrims can see how the person looked shortly after death.
 The rector of Santa Maria Maggiore in Assisi, where Carlo's tomb is housed, said that Acutis's body was discovered "fully integral", though not intact.